Deborah Harmon

 Deborah Harmon (born May 8, 1951) is an American film and television actress.

 Harmon was born in Chicago, Illinois.
-She attended The Second City troupe in Chicago until moving to Los Angeles to pursue an active acting career.
-She is probably best remembered for her role as Elizabeth Lubbock in the ABC television series Just the Ten of Us which was a spin-off of Growing Pains where she first appeared in the role for two episodes in 1988.
-She also was a regular on the short lived television series The Ted Knight Show and Leo & Liz in Beverly Hills.
+She attended The Second City troupe in Chicago, until moving to Los Angeles to pursue an acting career.
+She is probably best remembered for her role as Elizabeth Lubbock in the ABC television series Just the Ten of Us, which was a spin-off of Growing Pains, where she first appeared in the role for two episodes in 1988.
+She also was a regular on the short-lived television series The Ted Knight Show and Leo & Liz in Beverly Hills.
 She has also had parts in films such as Bachelor Party (1984) and Back to the Future (1985), and co-starred with Kurt Russell in the 1980 comedy Used Cars.

+Despite her surname, Harmon is not related to popular actor Mark Harmon, nor to his family, the Harmon–Nelson family (a well-known California show-business family).